MarkJanzenB/cit-lems-backend/README.md

 > [!CAUTION]
 > Make sure that the keys are the same as the column name.

-Pass the object using axios or anything
+Pass the object using axios or anything<br/>
 Example using axios:
 ```
 const register = async (credentials) => {